-When grazing livestock numbers remain stable, the National Sheep Association (NSA) points and the set of the part of the part of a state of a set of the set
+When grazing livestock numbers remain stable, the National Sheep Association (NSA) points and the set of the termination of the set of

 Academic proponents of the GWP metric, including Professor Myles Allen2 at the University of Oxford, contend that constant ongoing methane emissions cause relatively little additional warming.
 In contrast, every tonne of CO_2 emitted causes the same amount of warming whenever it occurs.